cla-cif/english-with-claudia/README.md

   - This section replies to the question most users/students will ask themselves at some point, "are these lessons right for me?".
 The section presents in a few effective sentences the three main features of the teaching service: "tailored", "strategical" and "flexible".
   - Each feature is accompanied by an image in line with the side message and the webisite colours.
 Images are simple, easy to understand and convey a message inspired to the website goals.
-  - Times, hours and contintions will be updated whenever necessary.
+  - Times, hours and conditions will be updated whenever necessary.

 ![Service](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/services.jpeg)